 Or you could have a look at the below some of the individual companies (ones that weren’t part on an overland tour) that I have used previously and highly recommend.

-- Mara Explorers – My faves.
-Owned by my friends Moses and Laura, this is the safari company for those looking to experience the Masai Mara authentically and on a budget.
+- Mara Explorers Camp & Backpackers – Owned by my friends Moses and Laura, this is the safari company for those looking to experience the Masai Mara authentically and on a budget.
+They also run safari tours to elsewhere in Kenya.

 - Shemeji Safari & Tours – These guys do safaris throughout Tanzania and 15% of the profit goes to support Maasai women and girls.